 We understand that there can be particular challenges for Independent (Estranged) students and want to provide support in making your time at university as stress-free and successful as possible.

 The Student Success team are dedicated to supporting you to be successful in your journey at Herts at beyond.

 If you are a confirmed Independent (Estranged) student (18-24 and ‘Home’ fee status) studying an undergraduate degree, you’ll have access to:

 Stand Alone is a charity that supports students studying without the support or approval of a family network.
 We are proud to have taken the Stand Alone pledge which makes public our commitment to supporting estranged (independent) students to access and be successful in Higher Education.

-If you'd like more information or you'd like to have a chat about how we can support you as an estranged (independent) student, please email firstname.lastname@example.org and a member of the team will get back to you as quickly as possible.
+If you'd like more information or to have a chat about how we can support you please email our dedicated inbox firstname.lastname@example.org.